Use this article when you apply a filter(s) to a table and get a result you don't expect. At a high level, you need to:

 Check for missing data

 - Drag each incorrect filter(s) variable to the page to create a table where you can view the counts for 0/Not selected (filtered out) responses and 1/Selected (included in the filter) responses.
-If a combination of filters is wrong, you can also review the counts in a crosstab of both filters.
+If a filter combination is incorrect, you can also review the counts in a crosstab of both filters.

 - If the NET of the filter is less than the Total Sample size of your data, some cases have missing data for the filter and are inherently being filtered out.
 This is likely due to missing data in one of the variables used in the filter.
-Confirm if you indeed want the missing data to be filtered out.
+Confirm whether you want the missing data filtered out.
 If not, you need to edit the filter's criteria or code of your variable to account for missing data.

 - If the NET of the filter is the Total Sample size or the sample size you expect, this means the criteria/code of the filter variable is incorrect.